Co-Curricular and Student Support Assessment

 Members are appointed by their supervisors to serve on the committee.
 Each member serves a two-year term with no term limits.
 All Co-CA members are voting members.

 Ann Damiano (Chair)

 Kristin St. Hilaire

-Record and Record RetentionThe committee's agendas, minutes, and annual reports will be stored in the committee's shared Google drive.
+Record and Record RetentionThe committee's agendas, minutes, and annual reports are stored in the committee's shared Google drive.
 Assessment reports, program reviews, scored rubrics, and other documents related to departmental assessment are stored in the shared file marked "Co-Curricular and Student Support Assessment."

 Assessment documents are permanent records of the Utica University and will be retained accordingly.
 Committee-related materials will be kept for a full accreditation cycle up to ten years.